If you’ve been on Facebook recently, you’ve probably noticed more than a few contests being held by small business owners.

 Using a Facebook Contest App

-Using an app has the distinct incentive of allowing you to collect email addresses to build your newsletter list.
+Using a Facebook contest app has the distinct incentive of allowing you to collect email addresses to build your newsletter list.
 And short of becoming an actual developer, the simpler and more economical way to create a Facebook contest app is to go through a third-party app provider.
 (This is great to do when you have a bigger prize to give away.)

 Running a contest using an app also lets you have more control over the way your giveaway looks, helps you grow your fans, allows for easy sharing for maximum reach, and should (if the app provides it) give you access to some good metrics that’ll help you understand what is working and what isn’t.